Mudchute Park and Farm: London’s Best City Farm

 Is Mudchute Farm free?

 Yes, it’s 100% free!
-You can visit the park or the farm and not spend a single penny.
+You can visit the park or the farm without spending a single penny.

 Is Mudchute Farm worth visiting?